top of page

 Hilly running demands more force production than flat running - particularly from the quads, glutes, and calves.
 Without hills, structured strength training becomes even more crucial.

-Key exercises we consistently use with flat-land athletes:
+Here are some key exercises we consistently use with flat-land athletes:

-• Single-leg deadlifts - builds hip stability, crucial for technical descents
+• Single-leg deadlifts: Builds hip stability, crucial for technical descents.

-• Step-ups and box step-downs - excellent simulation of uphill and downhill loading
+• Step-ups and box step-downs: Excellent simulation of uphill and downhill loading.

-• Split squats and lunges - target glutes and quads in a running-specific pattern
+• Split squats and lunges: Target glutes and quads in a running-specific pattern.

-• Calf raises (straight and bent-knee) - protect the Achilles and improve climbing power
+• Calf raises (straight and bent-knee): Protect the Achilles and improve climbing power.

-• Core and trunk control work - stability reduces fatigue late in races
+• Core and trunk control work: Stability reduces fatigue late in races.

 Treadmill Sessions: Adjustable Hills on Demand